gatsbyjs/gatsby/docs/blog/2019-04-19-gatsby-why-we-write/index.md

 If you're a Gatsby community member, you may have noticed something: we write _a lot_.

-Community members are often surprised by the comprehensiveness of our [documentation](/docs/), and we publish new article on this blog multiple times per week, from both the core team and the community.
+Community members are often surprised by the comprehensiveness of our [documentation](/docs/).
+We publish new articles on this blog multiple times per week, from both the core team and the community.

 https://twitter.com/mattconvente/status/1099706762897342465?s=19